gatsby-tv/components/README.md

-# Gatsby shared React components for web/mobile/desktop clients
+# Gatsby shared components for React clients
 This repo is a collection of common React components written in TypeScript/TSX to be used with React clients for Gatsby.

 ## Usage in other projects